 Turn off all power.
 Remove the battery connections.
 Keep in mind that the continuity meter is going to apply some voltage and send some current through your circuit so we do not want battery current and voltage applied to the circuit.

-After we insure there is no other power source on the circuit pick a good place to start on your circuit and begin testing that you have continuity.
+After we ensure there is no other power source on the circuit, pick a good place to start on your circuit and begin testing that you have continuity.

-Here I have touched the red probe to the the red wire and the black probe to the first leg (positive side) of the green LED.
+Here, I have touched the red probe to the red wire and the black probe to the first leg (positive side) of the green LED.
 (Yellow lines are pointers.)
 I got a good beep so I know the wire and first leg are connected via the breadboard.